TrifanBogdan24/My-Ubuntu-Setup-And-Ricing/README.md

 Open `Xfce Terminal` -> Bar -> `Edit` -> `Preferences...` -> Appearance -> Background -> select `Background image` and provide a path to the `File:` field.

-> Also, in order for the promt to work, set a `Nerd Font`
+> Also, in order for the prompt to work, set a `Nerd Font`